gesellkammer/bpf4/docs/core.md

 Return the result of the integration of this bpf.

-If any of the bounds is inf, the result is also inf.
+If any of the bounds is `inf`, the result is also `inf`.

+!!! note

-**NB**: to set the bounds of the integration, first crop the bpf via a slice
+    To set the bounds of the integration, first crop the bpf by slicing it: `bpf[start:end]`

 #### Example